UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Results and analysis

 \subsubsection{Effect of affine PReLU}

 In this section, we investigate the application of APReLU to the DWS block to demonstrate its effectiveness.
-Specifically, We design the following experiments: (1) analyzing the impact of the slope-controlling parameter shape in PReLU, and (2) examining the effect of the shapes of the two affine parameters.
+Specifically, we design the following experiments: (1) analyzing the impact of the slope-controlling parameter shape in PReLU, and (2) examining the effect of the shapes of the two affine parameters.
 The results are presented in Table~\ref{tab:2}.
 Note that the computational overhead of affine transformations is disregarded, as it is minimal and negligible.

-It can be observed that extending the shape of the slope-controlling parameter leads to a slight improvement in model performance, as shown from ID1 to ID3.
-We attribute this to more fine-grained activations across different dimensions.
+It can be observed that extending the shape of the slope-controlling parameter yields slight performance improvements from ID1 to ID3, likely due to more fine-grained activations across different dimensions.
 Similarly, the performance boost from the affine transformation is also closely tied to the parameter shapes.
 When the affine parameters are frequency-independent, the gains are negligible, as shown in ID4 and ID5.
-However, when the parameters are frequency-dependent, more substantial performance gains are observed, as shown in ID6 and ID7.
+However, when the parameters are frequency-dependent, more noticeable performance gains are observed, as shown in ID6 and ID7, highlighting the importance of frequency-dependent affine recalibration.
 Comparing ID6 and ID7, the improvements in intrusive metrics are minimal, and the DNSMOS scores even degrade.
 This suggests that using both a frequency-dependent slope-controlling parameter and affine parameters appears somewhat redundant.
-Overall, the APReLU activation provides substantial performance gains, with a 0.05 improvement in PESQ and a 0.04 increase in OVRL and DNSMOS-P.808.
+Overall, the APReLU activation provides consistent and meaningful performance gains, with a 0.05 improvement in PESQ and a 0.04 increase in OVRL and DNSMOS-P.808.

+To enable a comprehensive comparison, we also incorporate existing advanced activation functions, including GELU \cite{GELU} and Swish \cite{Swish}.
+As shown by ID8 and ID10 versus ID6, APReLU consistently achieves superior performance.
+Furthermore, applying our affine transformation to GELU (ID9) and Swish (ID11) also yields measurable gains (PESQ: +0.04, DNSMOS OVRL: +0.02).
+This result confirms that the frequency-dependent affine recalibration is a general-purpose design principle, consistent with its effectiveness on PReLU.